umbraco/UmbracoDocs/Getting-Started/Setup/Install/install-umbraco-with-nuget.md

 Follow the installation wizard and after a few easy steps and choices you should get a message saying the installation was a success.

 ## Post installation
-You should note that the Umbraco nuget package adds a build step to always include the Umbraco folders when you deploy using Web One-Click Publish with Visual Studio.
+You should note that the Umbraco NuGet package adds a build step to always include the Umbraco folders when you deploy using Web One-Click Publish with Visual Studio.
 You can see these folders in `packages/UmbracoCms x.y.z/build/UmbracoCms.targets`
 Should you need to exclude any of these folders or content, you can add a target to your `.pubxml` files in the `properties/Publish` folder.
 For instance if you need to exclude json data a plugin generates during production.